This guidance will help you improve the quality and accessibility of your video recordings.

 - Face the camera, positioned at or slightly above eye level.
 This enables the presenter to ‘make eye contact’ and students to see facial expressions more clearly, recreating a sense of personal connection and aiding comprehension.
 If a built-in webcam on a laptop is used, place it on a stand to achieve the correct height.
 Any laptop support should be sturdy to avoid the camera shaking.

-Adding structure to videos and interactivity
+Adding structure and interactivity to pre-recorded videos

 You can recreate some of the interactivity of face-face sessions, and aid student concentration, by: